Portrait of a Young Man (Botticelli, London)

 Portrait of a Young Man (Ritratto virile) is a tempera on panel painting by the Italian Renaissance artist Sandro Botticelli, c.
-1483.
-It is housed in the National Gallery in London.
+1483, housed in the National Gallery in London.

-This panel painting is small, but significant.
+This panel painting is small but significant.
 Before this work, subjects in Italian portraiture were either seated portrait view in profile, or seated with three-quarters of their face showing.
 In this painting the boy is seated head on, so his whole face can be mapped out, making this a revolutionary work for its time.

 This work has at various times been attributed to Giorgione, Filippino Lippi and even believed to be a self-portrait by Masaccio.
 It is now widely accepted as a Botticelli and is his only known en face portrait.
-The man in the painting is a young city dweller from Florence, his identity is unknown.
+The man in the painting is a young city dweller from Florence; his name is unknown.